Vux142857/flowers/README.md

 > **Note**: This project is for study purposes and is still under development, so not all features are fully functional.

+## Template

+This project’s design is inspired by the [Ecommerce Flower Delivery Website UI/UX Kit Template on Figma](https://www.figma.com/community/file/1259217583079978202/ecommerce-flower-delivery-website-ui-ux-ui-kit-template).

 ## Demo

 Explore the live demo here: [https://flowers-amber-seven.vercel.app](https://flowers-amber-seven.vercel.app)